Rishi Sunak poised to defy DUP and announce Brexit deal

 PM expected to set out agreement as soon as Monday, as Brexiteers reveal ‘instinct’ to back compromise

-Rishi Sunak is poised to announce his post-Brexit deal with the EU, with or without DUP approval, after securing the support of leading Eurosceptics in the Conservative party.
+Rishi Sunak is poised to announce his post-Brexit deal with the EU, with or without DUP approval, after securing the support of leading Eurosceptics in the Conservative Party.

 The prime minister is set to hold face-to-face talks with European Commission president Ursula von der Leyen in the UK on Monday ahead of signing off on a final agreement to fix the Northern Ireland protocol.